-Douglas Baillie Ltd prepared a letter for Mr C dated on 28 June 2012 explaining its understanding that Mr C wished to transfer to an Options SIPP and saying that Douglas Baillie Ltd had been asked to provide "advice on a transfer into SIPP".
+It's clear from the documentation that Mr L was referred to Douglas Baillie Ltd by a third party, more likely than not CL&P. Douglas Baillie Ltd prepared a letter for Mr L dated on 4 May 2012 explaining its understanding that Mr L wished to transfer to an Options SIPP, and saying that Douglas Baillie Ltd had been asked to provide "advice on a transfer into SIPP".
 This letter (the 'advice letter') also, amongst other things:

-- Said it had been confirmed that Mr C's "preferred SIPP provider" was Options as "they are able to administer the selected investment that you wish to make within your SIPP". - Said the transfer value from Mr C's ceding scheme was around £365,000 and that to provide a benefit equal to the ceding scheme an annual return of 9.9% (10.4% including fees) would be required. - Said, "This critical yield figure is higher than we would normally advise a client to transfer.
-Our advice is therefore not to transfer into this plan as the critical yield is now higher than advisable.
-If you elect to proceed with the transfer as requested, then I will have to treat this as an "insistent Client" basis." - Set out the five "main advantages" of a transfer, along with four disadvantages, and proceeded to a section which began, "The recommendations are suitable for you for the following reasons ..."
-Four reasons were then given. - Set out some additional risks applicable to Occupational Final Salary Pension Transfers, including losing any guarantees attached to the scheme. - Said Mr C had already indicated he wished to proceed with the transfer. - Confirmed that Mr C would be proceeding on an insistent client basis and explained, "This simply means that you have requested to transfer and we cannot be responsible should the benefits provided from the alternative plan provide you or your spouse with a lower benefit in the future". - Explained that Douglas Baillie Ltd had not been asked to advise on the intended investment, and that the business was being transacted on a "limited advice basis". - Said that it had not been provided with a "financial planning profiler" for Mr C so did not have knowledge on his personal circumstances. - Detailed the documents that needed to be completed, signed and returned in order to proceed.
+- Said it had been confirmed that Mr L's "preferred SIPP provider" was Options as "they are able to administer the selected investment that you wish to make within your SIPP". - Said the transfer value from Mr L's ceding scheme was around £33,300 and that to provide a benefit equal to the ceding scheme an annual return of 5.7% (7.3% including fees) would be required. - Set out some advantages and disadvantages of a transfer. - Set out some additional risks applicable to Occupational Final Salary Pension Transfers, including losing any guarantees attached to the scheme. - Explained that Douglas Baillie Ltd had not been asked to advise on the intended investment, and that the business was being transacted on a "limited advice basis". - Said that it had not been provided with a "financial planning profiler" for Mr L so did not have knowledge on his personal circumstances. - Detailed the documents that needed to be completed, signed and returned in order to proceed.